Bayesian Inference for Spatial-Temporal Non-Gaussian Data Using Predictive Stacking: North American Breeding Bird Survey

-Table~\ref{tab:bbs_beta} presents posterior summaries of global regression coefficients (the component that does not vary over space and time) for the intercept, `car' and `noise'.
-We find the global intercept to be significantly larger than zero which contributes approximately 2.5 units to the count with 95\% credible interval (1.7, 3.4) in the presence of no passing cars or excessive noise.
+Table~\ref{tab:bbs_beta} presents posterior summaries of $\beta$ (the global regression coefficients that does not vary over space and time) for the intercept, `car' and `noise'.
+The global intercept is significantly larger than zero, which contributes approximately 2.4 units to the count with 95\% credible interval (2.1, 2.8) in the presence of no passing cars or excessive noise.
 Neither the number of cars nor levels of excessive noise seem to significantly impact the count in terms of global effects.
 The last row of Table~\ref{tab:bbs_beta} presents the estimated bird count averaged over all observed spatial-temporal coordinates in the data set.
-This estimate is obtained from the posterior predictive distribution of the average bird count and provides us with an estimate of the relative influence of the spatially-temporally varying component over the global effects.
-To be precise, we see that the spatially-temporally varying component of the regression increases the estimate of counts ($\approx$ 16) by a factor of 6 times over the 2.5 units contributed by the global effects.
-This estimate of the average bird count is consistent with what one would obtain from customary generalised linear models with fixed effects only, but we also offer the spatially and temporally varying impact of predictors that are not captured by the global regression.
+This is obtained from the posterior predictive distribution of the average bird count and provides us with an estimate of the relative influence of the spatially-temporally varying component over the global effects.
+Here, we see that the spatially-temporally varying coefficients increase the estimate of counts ($\approx$ 9.7) by a factor of 4 over the estimated bird count of $\approx 2.4$ estimated from the global effects.
+This estimate of the average bird count is consistent with what one would obtain from customary GLMs with fixed effects only, but simple GLMs will not offer insights into the spatially and temporally varying impact of predictors.
+Also, the intercept-only spatial-temporal model is underestimating the response, which may be due to excessive smoothing, where the random effects are not capturing local variations properly.
+This suggests the importance of accounting for spatial-temporal variations in regression slopes to accurately model the response.